Irish poetry: The 19th century

 Another poet who supported the Young Irelanders, although not directly connected with them, was Samuel Ferguson (1810–1886).
 Ferguson once wrote that his ambition was "to raise the native elements of Irish history to a dignified level."
 To this end, he wrote many verse retellings of the Old Irish sagas.
 He also wrote a moving elegy to Thomas Davis.
 Ferguson, who believed that Ireland's political fate ultimately lay within the Union, brought a new scholarly exactitude to the study and translation of Irish texts.

 William Allingham (1824–1889) was another important Unionist figure in Irish poetry.
-Born and bred in Ballyshannon, Donegal, he spent most of his working life in England and was associated with the Pre-Raphaelite movement, and a close friend of Tennyson.
+Born and bred in Ballyshannon, County Donegal, he spent most of his working life in England and was associated with the Pre-Raphaelite movement, and a close friend of Tennyson.
 His Day and Night Songs was illustrated by Dante Gabriel Rossetti and John Everett Millais.
 His most important work is the long poem, Laurence Bloomfield in Ireland (1864), a realist narrative which wittily and movingly deals with the land agitation in Ireland during the period.
 He was also known for his work as a collector of folk ballads in both Ireland and England.

 Ferguson's research opened the way for many of the achievements of the Celtic Revival, especially those of W. B. Yeats (1865–1939) and Douglas Hyde (1860–1949), but this narrative of Irish poetry which leads to the Revival as culmination can also be deceptive and occlude important poetry, such as the work of James Henry (1798–1876), medical doctor, Virgil scholar and poet.
 His large body of work was completely overlooked until Christopher Ricks included him in two anthologies, and eventually edited a selection of his poetry.